 The Coyote as the trickster in the Native American tradition holds great power.
 According to the tradition of the Crow people – an indigenous group of Native Americans – Old Man Coyote mimics the Creator, making people out of the mud.
 The Chelan people tell a similar story: Coyote has abilities similar to the Creator.
 In a letter to comedian George Carlin, Byrd Gibbens – Professor of English at the University of Arkansas at Little Rock – wrote about the significance of the trickster in indigenous myths:

 Many native traditions held clowns and tricksters as essential to any contact with the sacred.
 People could not pray until they had laughed, because laughter opens and frees from rigid preconception.
 Humans had to have tricksters within the most sacred ceremonies lest they forget the sacred comes through upset, reversal, surprise.
 The trickster in most native traditions is essential to creation, to birth.

-On the other hand, modern society does also continually honour the role of the trickster.
+On the other hand, modern society also continually honours the role of the trickster.
 The importance of the jester and tricksters cannot be understated.
-This is why we cannot help but to continually express them.
-They crop up in modern films, as Helena Bassil-Morozow details in her book The Trickster in Contemporary Film, with trickster actors including people like Jim Carrey (e.g. his role in The Mask) and Sacha Baron-Cohen (who plays the Gonzo-trickster Borat).
+This is why we cannot help but repeatedly express them.
+They crop up in modern films, as Helena Bassil-Morozow details in her book The Trickster in Contemporary Film, with trickster actors including people like Jim Carrey (e.g. his role in The Mask) and Sacha Baron Cohen (who plays the Gonzo-trickster Borat).

 …raising your voice….against “higher powers” is bound to be dangerous…..the learning path is fraught with errors.
 Only fools are prepared to leave the safety of the womb/mother/nature/the village/paradise, and “go and seek their fortune”.